moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

         MoveIt Task Constructor Pick and Place example
     </video>

 This tutorial will walk you through creating a package that plans a pick and place operation using `MoveIt Task Constructor <https://github.com/ros-planning/moveit_task_constructor/tree/ros2/>`_.
 MoveIt Task Constructor provides a way to plan for tasks that consist of multiple different subtasks (known as stages).
+If you just want to run the tutorial, you can follow the :doc:`Docker Guide </doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu>` to start a container with the completed tutorial.

 1 Basic Concepts
 ----------------